 Wallace Community College requires a comprehensive assessment of students upon admission to the College and prior to enrollment in associate degree or certificate programs.
-All first-time students are assessed in the areas of English, mathematics, and reading through administration of the ASSET® or COMPASS® and placed at the appropriate level as indicated by the assessment results.
-Students who are not satisfied with their placement in assigned developmental courses may retake the ASSET® or COMPASS®.
+All first-time students are assessed in the areas of English, mathematics, and reading through administration of the ACCUPLACER® and placed at the appropriate level as indicated by the assessment results.
+Students who are not satisfied with their placement in assigned developmental courses may retake the ACCUPLACER®.
 Students will be given a different version of the tests.
-Students must pay \$8 to retest on ASSET® or COMPASS® whether they take one, two, or three portions of the test.
-Students may retest only once in a three-year period, and testing must be completed in one session.
+Students must pay \$10 per subject to retest ACCUPLACER®.
+Students may retest once per academic year.
+Students must wait two weeks before retesting and must ACCUPLACER remediation at www.longsdalepub.com/accuplacer, and testing must be completed in one session.
 Students testing into developmental courses must remain in those courses unless they satisfy requirements by retesting.
-Test scores are valid for a three-year period.
+Test scores are valid for a three-year period from the date of the original retest assessment.
 After three years, scores become invalid and students must retest.
 No fee is charged to retest if scores are invalid.